 "Everything is at once familiar and strange.
 That could be our society in thirty years; or in ten years; unless this science fiction book is a satire of the present?"
 Le Temps

-Autour de ma mère

-Catherine Safonoff Novel Paperback textbook 272 pages First Printed: 2006
+Autour de ma mère Novel / 272 p.
+First Printed : 2006